JazzlikeResolve/SwagLabs/README.md

 Open a Pull Request

-Notes:
+ Notes

-- See NOTES.md for detailed testing notes, troubleshooting, and project-specific information.
+See NOTES.md for detailed testing notes, troubleshooting, and project-specific information.

-📄 License
+ License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Playwright Website
+Playwright

 Sauce Demo for the test application

-The testing community for best practices and patterns
+AI Tools for helping when nothing works